faisaldarbar/faisaldarbar.github.io/content/posts/unified-full-stack-infrastructure-and-devops-blueprint.md

 ## 7. 🧠 Notes for Future Reference

-* Docker containers in `dev-main` do **not auto-update** unless you configure watchtower or manually pull.
+* Docker containers in `dev-ubuntu` do **not auto-update** unless you configure watchtower or manually pull.
 * Use `docker-compose down && up -d` after edits to restart cleanly.
 * Avoid using `latest` tags in production; pin image versions.
-* If running heavy Postgres queries, monitor memory pressure on `dev-main`.
+* If running heavy Postgres queries, monitor memory pressure on `dev-ubuntu`.
 * If future resource strain is noticed, consider:

   * Moving Postgres to its own VM
   * Separating frontend/backend across VMs
-* Coolify should not be allowed to control `dev-main` containers unless deliberate.
+* Coolify should not be allowed to control `dev-ubuntu` containers unless deliberate.
 * You can run small test apps in Coolify to evaluate it or deploy personal sites.

 ---

-## 8. 📘 Suggested Dev Folder Structure (inside `dev-main`)
+## 8. 📘 Suggested Dev Folder Structure (inside `dev-ubuntu`)

 ```
 /srv/dev/